 It should take 3-4 minutes per side.
 The Brussels should be al dente, meaning they are slightly tender but still have a nice bite to them.
 And all of the leaves that fell off the Brussels sprouts while you cut and cooked them should be extra, extra crispy (like chips), and you should probably eat those right away.

-Then finish the rest of the dish with that 2-ingredient sauce and the crunchy and cheesy garnishes.
+Then finish the rest of the dish with that 2-ingredient sauce (maple syrup and mustard) and some crispy, crunchy, salt bacon to go on top.

 Maple Mustard Brussels Sprouts

-Crispy pan-roasted Brussels with a 2-ingredient maple mustard sauce, toasted walnuts and blue or feta cheese!
+Crispy pan-roasted Brussels with a 2-ingredient maple mustard sauce and salty bacon!
 Perfect for the holidays (or any day).

 - Yield: Serves 6 1x